 Your child's application can only be deferred before they start attending kindergarten.

-City of Whittlesea handles central applications for more than 40 kindergartens and you can nominate your child to attend any one of these.
+City of Whittlesea handles central applications for 43 kindergartens and you can nominate your child to attend any one of these.
 We encourage you to contact any kindergarten you are interested in.

 Information about programs, session times and fees are available from each kindergartens' website or by contacting them directly.